-Sallmén et al. (108), supported by the Finnish Work Environmental Fund, evaluated time-to-pregnancy among the wives of men occupationally exposed to styrene and other occupational chemicals [only the methods and results relevant to styrene are presented here].
-Subjects from a previous case-control study on spontaneous abortion (107) were recontacted 6 years later with a request for information on how many menstrual cycles it took to achieve the index pregnancy.
+Sallmén et al. (118), supported by the Finnish Work Environmental Fund, evaluated time-topregnancy among the wives of men occupationally exposed to styrene and other occupational chemicals [only the methods and results relevant to styrene are presented here].
+Subjects from a previous case-control study on spontaneous abortion (117) were recontacted 6 years later with a request for information on how many menstrual cycles it took to achieve the index pregnancy.
 Subjects had initially qualified for the spontaneous abortion study based on biological monitoring for exposure to styrene or one of several other workplace chemicals.
 Men in their first marriages and wives aged 18-40 at the end of their first trimester of pregnancy had been eligible for enrollment.
 Pregnancies and their outcomes were identified from national registries.
-Information on workplace and other exposures, including tobacco and ethanol, was collected by postal questionnaire as part of the original study and the likelihood and amount of chemical exposure were assessed based on questionnaire response with or without biological monitoring data.
-On recontact for the time-to-pregnancy study, case and control wives from the spontaneous abortion study were asked to indicate if they were trying to get pregnant, whether they got pregnant during the first cycle of trying, and if not, whether they got pregnant in the 2nd, 3rd-4th, 5-6th, 7-12th, 13-24th, or after the 24th cycle.
+Information on workplace and other exposures, including tobacco and ethanol, was collected by postal questionnaire as part of the original study, and the likelihood and amount of chemical exposure were assessed based on questionnaire response with or without biological monitoring data.
+On recontact for the time-to-pregnancy study, case and control wives from the spontaneous abortion study were asked to indicate if they were trying to get pregnant, whether they got pregnant during the first cycle of trying, and if not, whether they got pregnant in the 2nd, 3rd-4th. $5-6^{\text{th}}$, $7-12^{\text{th}}$, $13-24^{\text{th}}$, or after the 24th cycle.
 Additional information was collected on menstrual cycle characteristics and frequency of intercourse.
 Results were expressed as fecundability density ratios, using discrete proportional hazards regression, adjusting for short menstrual cycle, long or irregular menstrual cycle, older age at menarche, frequency of intercourse, maternal age, maternal exposure to organic solvents, and a variable controlling for missing information.
-The wives of men listing their occupation as plastics worker [presumably exposed to styrene] had adjusted fecundability density ratios (95% CI) of 0.98 (0.50-1.92) for low/intermediate exposure (n=12) and 0.94 (0.61-1.44) for high exposure.
+The wives of men listing their occupation as plastics worker [presumably exposed to styrene] had adjusted fecundability density ratios (95% CI) of 0.98 (0.50-1.92) for low/intermediate exposure

+(n=12) and 0.94 (0.61-1.44) for high exposure.
 The wives of men in whom styrene exposure was considered likely had fecundability density ratios (95% CI) of 1.10 (0.73-1.66) for low/intermediate exposure (n=46) and 0.98 (0.64-1.50) for high exposure (n=42).
 An appendix was provided showing urinary mandelic acid concentrations (used to assess styrene exposure) among men in the study.
-There were 46 men considered to have a high level of exposure and 21 with a low level of exposure.
-[No explanation was given for the difference in the number of men with high exposure in the study (n=42) and in the appendix (n=46).
-Median urinary mandelic acid in the men with high exposure was 2.49 mM (mean $\pm$ SD 3.58 $\pm$ 3.75 mM).
-Median urinary mandelic acid in the men with low/intermediate exposure group was 0.23 mM (mean $\pm$ SD 1.52 $\pm$ 2.73 mM).
-The authors noted that the information on time to pregnancy was collected 8-18 years after the event, and that the wives of men not exposed to solvents were more likely to have responded to the recontacting effort than the wives of men exposed to solvents (80% compared to 70% response rate).
+There were 46 men considered to have a high level of exposure and 21 with a low level of exposure in the study (n=42) and in the appendix (n=46).]
+Median urinary mandelic acid in the men with high exposure was 2.49 mM (mean \pm SD 3.58 \pm 3.75 mM).
+Median urinary mandelic acid in the men with low/intermediate exposure group was 0.23 mM (mean \pm SD 1.52 \pm 2.73 mM).
+The authors noted that the information on time to pregnancy was collected 8-18 years after the event, and that the wives of men not exposed to solvents (80% compared to 70% response rate).
 The authors concluded, "Our work did not indicate any association between exposure to...styrene and fertility."